Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Method

 The typical results of an NRUS measurement are illustrated in Fig. \ref{fig:nrus}, obtained on a sandstone sample excited at its first longitudinal mode, where both the loading and unloading branches are measured.
 The difference in loading and unloading amplitude dependences and the shapes of the peaks themselves indicate slow dynamic behavior.
 As a consequence, the measured material parameters depend not only on the excitation amplitude, but to some extent on the experimental protocol as well.

-The use of chirp in NRUS, rather than sweeping over frequency with monochromatic waves allows using shorter signals, but does never ensure stationary standing wave conditions, being the sample only consistently close to them during wave propagation \cite{maier_noncontact_2018}.
+The use of chirp in NRUS, rather than sweeping over frequency with monochromatic waves allows to shorten measurement duration, but does never ensure stationary standing wave conditions, being the sample only consistently close to them during wave propagation \cite{maier_noncontact_2018}.
 Provided the signal is long enough, transient waves contribute only slightly and chirp signals allow to probe the sample equivalently to a sweep over frequency using monochromatic waves for what concerns the resonance frequency, while some issues might arise for the quantification of the Q factor.

 Despite the limitations, the conventional approach to NRUS using frequency sweeps remains widely used because it provides a direct visualization of the resonance behavior and allows a straightforward extraction of amplitude-dependent indicators.
 However, the protocol dependence discussed above raises the question of whether measuring the full resonance curve is necessary (or even whether it is correct) to define the resonance frequency itself, or whether equivalent information can be obtained in a way that is less time-consuming and thus leads to reduction of the protocol-dependent slow dynamic effects.